mikaelri/CSB-Project-1/README.md

 This is is a course project for cyber security base project 1: https://cybersecuritybase.mooc.fi/module-3.1

-The idea is to demonstrate 5 flaws from the OWASP listing 2021: https://owasp.org/www-project-top-ten/
+The idea is to demonstrate at least 5 flaws from the OWASP listing 2021: https://owasp.org/www-project-top-ten/

 ***Installing instructions / how to test the app locally***
 ```